-Two quotes immediately sprang to mind as I read the incredible work that is The Way Past Winter.
+The Way Past Winter brought two quotations to mind.
 The first was this from C.S.
 Lewis: “A children’s story which is only enjoyed by children is a bad children’s story” and: “If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales” (Albert Einstein) was the second.

 Let me explain: this story is something exceptional.
 It is, in essence, a coming of age adventure story firmly rooted in fairy tale and folklore.
 Intelligently written, Hargraves does not shy away from a challenging narrative.
 She treats her readers with respect and has created a world full of rich imagery with vivid, almost poetic description.

 Hargrave’s depiction of a family whose struggles and frustrations bound tightly with the love and protection with which they provide each other will resonate with readers who themselves struggle to live peacefully with their siblings.
 The sisters are Mila, Pipa and Sanna.
 They live with their older brother Oskar in a remote house in the Eldbjorn Forest.
 As we meet them, they are battling to survive alone (their Mother died in childbirth, and their father vanished a short time later) in a “winter that came, and never left”.
 One night, a group of strangers arrive, and later Oskar disappears too.
 The story which follows is driven by the courageous determination of Mila to find her lost brother and reunite their family.